iar42/servicenow-pdi-setup/README.md

 1. Choose the "Base PDI Setup.xml" file
 1. Click "Upload"
 1. Find and open the "Base PDI Setup" Update Set
-1. Preview the Update Set
+1. Preview Update Set Batch
-1. Commit the Update Set
+1. Commit Update Set Batch
 1. Log out and back in to activate the new admin user preferences (assuming the above was executed as the "admin" user)

 ### Install desired plugins: